What is Jobseeker's Benefit?

 You can read more about the conditions for getting a jobseeker's payment and about the employment services the Department of Social Protection offers to jobseekers.

 Jobseeker's Benefit and work

-Where a Jobseeker's Benefit recipient is working for part of a week, their entitlement will be based on a 5-day payment week.
-This means that for each day that a person is employed, 1/5th of the normal rate of Jobseeker's Benefit is deducted.
-If they get part-time work for 2 days, they will get 3/5ths of the normal Jobseeker's Benefit for that week and if they get part-time work for 3 days, they will get 2/5ths of the normal rate of Jobseeker’s Benefit for the week.
+If you’re getting Jobseeker's Benefit and you work part-time during the week, your payment is based on a 5-day payment week.
+This means that for each day you work, 1/5th of the normal rate of Jobseeker's Benefit is deducted.
+If you work part-time for 2 days, you will get 3/5ths of the normal Jobseeker's Benefit for that week, and if you work part-time for 3 days, you will get 2/5ths of the normal rate of Jobseeker’s Benefit for the week.
 You must still be unemployed for at least 4 days out of 7 to claim Jobseeker's Benefit.
-You can read FAQS about the 5-day working week on welfare.ie.

 There is an exemption from some of the rules for retained firefighters.
 More information is available about work and Jobseeker’s Benefit.